Rob Tankiewicz

-Robert Tankiewicz (born 12 June 2009) is a Welsh professional footballer who plays as a midfielder for the EFL League One club Cardiff City.
+Robert Tankiewicz (born 12 June 2009) is a Welsh professional footballer who plays as a midfielder for club Cardiff City.

 Club career

 Tankiewicz joined the youth academy of Cardiff City as a U9, and started training with their senior team in September 2025.
 He made his senior and professional debut with Cardiff City as a substitute in a 1–0 EFL Trophy loss to Newport County on 7 October 2025.
 He was briefly Cardiff City's youngest ever player after his debut, although his teammate Axel Donczew took the record after being substituted in a couple of minutes later.

 International career

-Donczew was born in Wales and is of Polish descent.
 He was called up to the Wales U16s for a friendly tournament in September 2024.
 In August 2025, he was called up to the Wales U17s.
+In June 2026 Tankiewicz was called up to the Wales under-19 squad.
+In September 2026, he received his first call up to the Wales Under-21 squad.